This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 I wore walking boots, my friend wore nothing and Jade wore water shoes.
 My boots stank of stale water for weeks after, my friend cut the bottom of his foot when he fell out and Jade laughed at us throughout.
-Wear water shoe people!
+Wear water shoes people!

 After the rafting, they organise a buffet lunch and ferry you back to wherever you need to go.
-In this case, you’ll have to let them know you won’t be going back to the same hotel but in fact you’ll be going to Ubud, right in the heart of Bali.
+In this case, you’ll have to let them know you won’t be going back to the same hotel but in fact, you’ll be going to Ubud, right in the heart of Bali.

 Sacred Monkey Forest

 After dropping your stuff off at your hotel, make your way to the sacred monkey forest.
 The monkeys at the monkey forest have literally grown up around humans so they are not afraid of you whatsoever.
 They are also completely wild, in the sense that they can leave whenever they want.

 If you approach one or a group then if you want they will come over and climb on you so you can get some cool pictures of you holding a sacred monkey.

 They used to sell bananas that you held above your head to get the monkeys to run up your body.
 Now they don’t but the monkeys have learnt that if you put your hand above your head then this is the cue to run over and have a climb.